 Do Thai ladyboys prefer hard balls or soft ones?
 Do they like balls which are easy to grip and have extra bounce once the covers come off?
 After painstaking research, Beyond The Mango Juice has found out the answer.
 I don’t know what you think I’m referring to, but your perverse sense of humour is way off-line, because I’m actually talking about English cricket.

-The Lady Boys of Bangkok are a troupe of sixteen Thai transvestites who have been performing a spectacular cabaret show in the United Kingdom since 1998.
-Their 2010 Fantasy and Feathers UK tour is currently in full swing but last month the guys took a little time out from their gruelling roadshow to play England’s national sport, cricket.
+The Lady Boys of Bangkok are a troupe of sixteen Thai transvestites who have performed a spectacular cabaret show in the United Kingdom since 1998.
+Their 2010 Fantasy and Feathers UK tour is now in full swing, but last month the guys took a little time out from their gruelling roadshow to play England’s national sport, cricket.

-Bangkok and Pattaya’s working lady boysprefer bad light to good, but in the case of the Lady Boys of Bangkok (photo by Berliner Photography LLC) and cricket, the opposite is true.
-A mascara free eye and quick reflexes are required to get bat onto ball and deft finger grip and a strong wrist action are needed to milk everything from the balls.
-Did I really write that, my apologies.
+Bangkok and Pattaya ladyboys may prefer bad light to good, but in the case of the Lady Boys of Bangkok and cricketers in general the opposite is true.
+Mascara free eyes and quick reflexes were needed to get the bat on to the ball, and a deft finger grip and strong wrist action were vital to milk everything from the balls in their efforts to bowl a maiden over.
+Did I really write that?… my apologies.

 Thai Lady Boy Angkoorat Rawangnam explained how the guys became interested in putting a bit more spin into their already hugely successful Fantasy and Feathers UK tour.

 “We got hooked on watching this strange game cricket on the TV……..the great thing is that it goes on for days, so we could follow the scoring okay as the runs mount-up………but we had no idea about all the different names for the types of balls and reasons that the batsmen lose-out.”

 Another of the ‘gorgeous’ guys Khun Akkarapol from Khon Kaen added;